cruppstahl/upscaledb/3rdparty/for/README.md

 Where is this used?
 ----------------------

-I use this library to compress 32bit integers for hamsterdb pro, a very fast embedded key/value store (see http://hamsterdb.com).
+I use this library to compress 32bit integers for upscaledb, a high performance embedded key/value store (see http://upscaledb.com).

 If you would like me to add your application to this list then please send me a mail at chris@crupp.de.